 The impact made in our local area is significant.
 People’s lives are changed by the support given to them by our fundholders.
-Read our Impact Report 2018, which shares insights into the value and difference that donations and grants make to our communities.
-Linking to our grant priorities, as identified in Cumbria Revealed, the report is based on completed end of grant reports from funded groups and individuals and features infographics and case studies.
-The full statistics on which the report is based are available here.
+Read our latest annual review, which shares insights into the value and difference that donations and grants make to our communities.
+Linking to our grant priorities, as identified in Cumbria Revealed, the statistics is based on completed end of grant reports from funded groups and individuals and features infographics and case studies.

 Measuring our Impact: The difference we want to make

 Like most funders, we are keen to find out what difference our grant funds make – how it improves things for people and communities.
 All grant recipients are required to submit monitoring information on their projects but what are we looking for?
 It’s important to stress at this point that we’re not looking for anything complicated.
 We just need enough information to understand how the money has been spent, the people involved and what they got out of it.
 It’s worth considering:

 • Sharing the evaluation form with staff in the organisation

 • Discussing and deciding specific goals based on the application